What to Expect

 The Nursing Assistant Training Program is a noncredit class, which means it is not eligible for financial aid.
 However, PCC does offer scholarships.

 No. The Nursing Assistant Training Program is open registration, so anyone can register.
 However, there are certain requirements you will need to fulfill once you are registered.

 No. There are no required prerequisites for the program; you do not need a GED or high school diploma to register.
 However, we do recommend that you be proficient in English, including reading, writing, and speaking.

 You must attend an orientation before the first day of class.
 Registration is required to attend an orientation.
 You can view the full schedule of orientations here.
-At orientation, you will learn about CNA training as well as other requirements that you will have to fulfill, including a background check and drug screen.
+At orientation, you will learn about Nursing Assistant training as well as other requirements that you will have to fulfill, including a background check and drug screen.

 I can’t attend (or missed) the orientation that is scheduled before the class that I am registered for.
 But I can attend one that is scheduled after my class begins.
 Is that okay?

 No. Attending an orientation is an Oregon State Board of Nursing requirement, and you must attend one prior to the first day of your class.

 I want to go to an orientation now, but I can’t take the program until next term.
 Will my orientation still meet the requirements for the next term?

 Yes, attendance at an orientation is valid for one full year.